 The May 2014 Project alignment runs primarily at-grade as it follows the BNSF corridor and SR 43 through Shafter and SR 58 into Bakersfield.
 It parallels the F-B LGA until approximately Beech Avenue, where it diverges from the F-B LGA, parallels the BNSF right-of-way in a southeasterly direction, and then curves back to the northeast to parallel the BNSF tracks toward Kern Junction.
 After crossing Truxtun Avenue, the alignment curves to the southeast to rejoin the F-B LGA and parallel the UPRR tracks and Edison Highway to its terminus at Oswell Street.
 The May 2014 Project includes a station at the corner of Truxtun and Union Avenues/SR 204 as well as a MOIF located along the alignment just north of the City of Bakersfield and 7th Standard Road.
-See Figure S-5 for a comparison of the May 2014 Project and F-B LGA alignments and stations.
-This Final Supplemental EIR in its entirety has been posted on the Authority's website.
-In addition, the Authority has published materials online (in English and Spanish) summarizing the purpose and contents of the document.
+See Figure S-4 for a comparison of the May 2014 Project and F-B LGA alignments and stations.
+This Draft Supplemental EIR/EIS in its entirety has been posted on the Authority's website as well as FRA's website.
+In addition, the Authority has published materials online (in English and Spanish) summarizing the purpose and contents of the document and how to participate in the public comment period.